top of page

 accentuate the opening of the vase towards the top .
 Some hanging plants can also be added, arranging them on the sides, making sure that they do not completely cover the prospect of the vase (figure 2).

-Similar considerations can be made for the Orcio (Italian jar), which, does not have a slender shape like the Medici Vase and has a predominance of solids over voids ; it will therefore be possible to choose a plant with an erect bushy habit, preferably associated with a drooping one (figure 3).
+Similar considerations can be made for the Orcio (Italian jar), which, does not have a slender shape like the Medici Vase and has a predominance of solids compared with empty spaces; it will therefore be possible to choose a plant with an erect bushy posture, preferably associated with a drooping one (figure 3).

 Tall pots such as those belonging to the third group of figure 1 lend themselves, given the proportions, to the insertion of tree plants , or, if placed next to a wall, of climbing plants .